VeriMoA: A Mixture-of-Agents Framework for Spec-to-HDL Generation: Experiments

 where $n \geq k$ is the number of sampled outputs per problem and $c$ is the number of correct outputs among them.
 Following the experimental setting in VerilogEval 2.0~\cite{pinckney2025revisiting}, we set $n=10$ in all our experiments.

 \textbf{Implementation Details.} We use Icarus Verilog (iverilog) as our simulator for its efficiency and ease of integration.
 For LLM generation, we adopt the sampling strategy with temperature=0.8 and top\_p=0.95, following the configuration in VerilogEval 2.0~\cite{pinckney2025revisiting} to ensure fair comparison.
-Our \ourtool framework uses 4 proposer layers with 6 parallel agents per layer, consistent with the standard MoA configuration ~\cite{wang2024mixture}.
+Our \ourtool framework uses 4 proposer layers with 6 parallel agents per layer, consisting of 2 baseline agents, 2 C++ agents, and 2 Python agents, consistent with the standard MoA configuration~\cite{wang2024mixture}.
 The code is available at: \url{https://github.com/hping666/HDL_Generation}.